drew-thompson/cageusel/README.md

 ### Sister App

-Though this implementation is interesting, the angular application is obviously much more flexible, dynamic, and overall better.
+Though this implementation is interesting, the Angular application is obviously much more flexible, dynamic, and overall better.
 How do we get there?
 Click [here](https://github.com/drew-thompson/ngx-carousel).
 To view the app, click [here](https://drew-thompson.github.io/ngx-carousel).

 ### Gotchas